antoniosgeme/antoniosgeme.github.io/_pages/about.md

   - /about.html
 ---

 Greetings!
 I am a PhD Candidate pursuing my studies in the Department of Aerospace Engineering at the University of Maryland, where I'm fortunate to conduct research under the guidance of [Dr. Anya Jones](https://aero.umd.edu/clark/faculty/40/Anya-R-Jones) in the [Separated and Transient Aerodynamics Laboratory (STAL)](http://stal.umd.edu/).
 My research revolves around the realms of unsteady aerodynamics and control theory, and is aimed at addressing challenges across fields such as aerospace engineering and renewable energy.
-Specifically, I am interested in the flow-physics of the underlying unsteady processes encountered by such systems, as well as their ability to make decisions under uncertainty.
-Currently, I am interested in understanding optimal ways of making decisions under uncertainty.  best integrate flow sensing in active control strategies.
-Systems often need to make  methodologies to tackle complex aerodynamic systems.
-My interests span various applications, including understanding the dynamics of flight in turbulent conditions and designing sophisticated control strategies for improved performance and safety.
-I am also intrigued by the aerodynamic behavior of wind turbines and the development of control methods to optimize their efficiency amidst fluctuating wind conditions.
-My overarching goal is to contribute innovative solutions to diverse unsteady aerodynamic problems, ultimately fostering advancements in aerospace technology and renewable energy sectors.

-I am interested in the flow-physics of flight in unsteady environments as well as the design of physics-informed flight controllers.
-My current research focuses on integrating advanced flow sensing techniques with modern control methodologies to understand and optimize complex aerodynamic systems

-My current research is focused on understanding the aerodynamics of large-amplitude gust encounters and developing methods to mitigate unsteady aerodynamic forcing.
-I use modern control theory with a variety of flow sensing techniques to discover novel ways of detecting and effectively mitigating disturbances.
-My long term goal to understand how to design aircraft that use unsteady lift mechanisms and that can reliably operate in unsteady environments.

  News & updates
 ======